Using the JavaScript Library

 track

-Track search query by provided type
+Track the search query as coming from the provided page type

 The function automatically loads session parameters required for personalization & segments in the background.